 Master's Degree Program Options

-We strongly encourage prospective students to visit the campus on one of our scheduled visitation days.
-Visitation Days for 2014 are July 18 and October 24.
+We strongly encourage prospective students to visit the campus on one of our scheduled visitation days.The remaining Visitation Day for 2014 is October 24.
 Visitation Days for 2015 are January 16, March 20 and July 10.
 Students requesting information about the program should plan on attending one of these days.
 Individual advising may be available on a limited basis at the end of the visit.
 Parents are welcome to attend.
 Contact Angela Smith .